View state supplements to the national underwriting manual.

 Under section 572.15, a mechanic's lien may be discharged at any time by the owner, principal contractor, or intermediate subcontractor by filing with the clerk of the district court of the county in which the property is located a bond in twice the amount of the sum for which the claim for the lien is filed, with surety or sureties, to be approved by the clerk.

 Can the original, general, or subcontractor's contract or waiver agreement subordinate or waive mechanic's liens by general contractor and/or subcontractors?

-Can a bona fide purchaser or bona fide lender take free of mechanic's liens later filed for earlier work?
+Can a bona fide purchaser or bona fide tender take free of mechanic's Hens later filed for earlier work?

 Section 572.18 notes that the rights of purchasers, encumbrancers, and other persons who acquire interests in good faith and for valuable consideration, and without notice, after the expiration of the time for filing claims for mechanic's liens, are prior to the claims of all contractors or subcontractors who have not, at the date such rights and interests were acquired, filed their claims for such liens.